-Umgeni Water have only recently become the bulk water supplier to uThukela District Municipality and in particular to Ezakheni and Ekuvukeni.
+Umgeni Water have only recently become the bulk water supplier to King Cetshwayo District Municipality and uThukela District Municipality and in particular to uMlalazi Local Municipality, uMfolozi Local Municipality, Nkandla Local Municipality, Mthonjaneni Local Municipality, Ezakheni and Ekuvukeni.
 As a result, it has not been possible to undertake an analysis of supply versus demand for these areas.
 This will be included in the next version of the Umgeni Water Infrastructure Master Plan.

-Figure 2.69 Mgeni System - Existing Water Balance
+Figure 2.72 Mgeni System - Existing Water Balance

+Figure 2.73

-Figure 2.70 North Coast Supply System - Existing Water Balance
+North Coast Supply System - Existing Water Balance

-Figure 2.71 South Coast Supply System - Existing Water Balance
+Figure 2.74 South Coast Supply System - Existing Water Balance